-It isn't obvious from a modern map, but for much of recorded history Elgin was isolated from the rest of Scotland; with the Cairngorms to the south and protected by two unbridged and often uncrossable rivers, the Spey to the east and the Findhorn to the west.
+It isn't obvious from a modern map, but for much of recorded history Elgin was isolated from the rest of Scotland; with the Cairngorms to the south the town was protected by two unbridged and often uncrossable rivers, the River Spey to the east and the River Findhorn to the west.

-In 1224 Elgin became a cathedral city when Pope Honorarius agreed that the Cathedral of Moray should move to its final location on the banks of the River Lossie, just to the east of the centre of the city.
-To find out more visit our Elgin Cathedral feature page.
-By 1230 Elgin had also acquired a Royal Castle, built on the foundations of an earlier defensive structure, possibly the one in which Duncan died of his wounds in 1040.
+By 1230 Elgin also had a Royal Castle, built on the foundations of an earlier defensive structure, possibly the one in which Duncan I died of his wounds in 1040.

 Edward I stayed in Elgin Castle when he visited the city in 1296 during one of his tours of suppression.
 Little remains of the castle today, though Lady Hill on which it stood remains a prominent viewpoint.
 Since 1839 this has been the site for the 80ft high Duke of Gordon Monument carrying the statue of the 5th Duke.

 Elgin's natural defensive position and its castle did it little good in 1390 when the Wolf of Badenoch, Alexander Stewart, burned down the cathedral, two churches and many other buildings in the city.
 Alexander Stewart was the younger son of Robert II, and the Bishop of Elgin had caused him to be excommunicated for marital infidelity.
 He attacked Elgin in revenge.